Eric Mishne, M.A.Assistant Professor of Communication, Director of Forensics

-Professor Mishne studied theatre at Cedarville from 2003-2008.
+Professor Mishne studied at Cedarville from 2003-2008.
 While here, he competed on the forensics team, where he honed his public speaking skills, paving the way for his career as a public speaking educator.
-He has coached homeschool speech and debate with much competitive success, and remains active in the homeschool speech and debate community.
-His academic research revolves around public speaking norms and conventions in competitive settings, arguing that adherence to unspoken rules can decrease the pedagogical value of such activities.
+He has coached homeschool speech and debate and remains active in the homeschool speech and debate community.
+His academic research focuses on competitive public speaking norms and conventions.
 He has published several articles on public speaking and rhetoric, and is passionate about creating an educational environment where students can learn about themselves and the world in which they live.

 Education and Credentials

-Why Cedarville?: I have always loved the sense of community and Christ-centeredness that Cedarville evokes.
-It's passion for truth and education continue to draw me back to this campus.
+I have always loved the sense of community and Christ-centeredness that Cedarville evokes.
+Its passion for truth and education continue to draw me back to this campus.